-Constipation is common in menopause.
-It is typically defined as being unable to have more than three complete bowel movements within a week.
-Constipation is considered chronic if it lasts for three months or longer.
+Constipation is typically defined as being unable to have more than three complete bowel movements within a week.
+It is considered chronic if it lasts for three months or longer.

 When you are constipated, it can be difficult to completely void your bowels.
 You may feel the need for extra support to remove stool.
 Other symptoms of constipation include straining to void and having stools that are hard, small, and lumpy.
 You may be uncomfortable or have an overall sluggish feeling.